and Dylan Morris

 he is gonna be okay, because we have God on our side.

-In 2003 we had our last son Chase weighed 7lbs 3ozs,
+In 2003 we had our last son Chase weighed 7lbs 3ozs, he is

-He is just as smart and sweet as his brother.
+as smart and sweet as his brother.

 I was pregnant with Chase, we knew there was a chance he would

 have the MCAD disorder also, but the odds were 75% he would